ragdolldynamics/ragdoll-maya/docs/pages/tutorials/manikin_ragdoll.md

 ### Manikin Ragdoll

-In the [previous tutorial](/tutorials/manikin) we turns a character rig into a ragdoll, driven by your animation.
+In the [previous tutorial](/tutorials/manikin) we assigned markers onto a rig such that you can achieve overlapping motion.

-That's enough for most things, but sometimes you don't want any animation.
+That's enough for some things, but other times you don't want *any* animation.
 You just want to drop a ragdoll someplace dangerous and watch it go.

 !!! success "Version 1.1 - Up to date"
     Written for Ragdoll `2021.12.10` and above.